dm-u/dm-u.github.io/_posts/2025-04-05-soft-overlay.markdown

 ---
 layout: post
-title:  "Soft Overlay: Soft Light on the Light Side"
+title:  "Soft Overlay: A Better Replacement for Soft Light and Overlay"
 date:   2025-04-05 00:00:00 +0300
 categories: photoshop
 ---

-## The Best Blend Mode for Dodge & Burn
+# The Best Blend Mode for Dodge & Burn

 It seems I've found the best blend mode for dodge & burn.
 And it's neither Soft Light nor Overlay.